grafana/agent/docs/windows.md

 ## Logs

-Logs are currently not stored anywhere for the services version of Agent, in the future logs will be available via Event Viewer.
+Logs from the Grafana Agent service are currently not stored anywhere.
+In the future version, logs will be written to Event Viewer.